Best homeowners insurance in South Carolina for 2025

 -

-Why State Farm made our list: State Farm might be an ideal fit for homeowners who value customer service and want to work with a live person.
-State Farm has established local agents throughout South Carolina that can assist with not just homeowners insurance, but all types of insurance products that the company offers.
-Although it features an array of coverage options to personalize your home insurance policy, its discount options are more limited.
+Why State Farm made our list: State Farm might be an ideal fit for homeowners who value customer service and want to work with an agent in person.
+State Farm has exclusive local agents throughout South Carolina who can assist with both homeowners coverage and other insurance products.
+While State Farm offers several ways to personalize your home insurance policy, its discount options are more limited.

 Who State Farm may be good for: If having good interactions with your insurance company is important to you, State Farm may be a good fit.
 The company's high ranking with J.D.
 Power indicates it may place a high value on customer satisfaction, and it may be willing to go the extra mile to ensure that policyholders are happy with their insurance.